followdrabbit/mcp-protocol-lab/Labs/Lab 07 - MCP Server for API Calls/Lab 07 - Readme.md

 By the end of this lab, you will have:

-* An MCP Server that calls an external API
+* A working MCP Server that calls an external API
+* Correct dependency handling via UV
+* Claude Desktop successfully invoking the server
-* A tool that returns live cryptocurrency prices
+* Live cryptocurrency prices available to an LLM
-* A working integration between MCP, APIs, and LLMs

 ---

 ## 📌 Key Takeaways

-* MCP Servers can safely expose **live external data**
+* MCP Servers often require **explicit runtime control**
+* Dependency isolation matters when integrating with Claude
-* REST APIs integrate naturally as MCP tools
+* API-backed MCP tools unlock **real-time intelligence**
-* This pattern is foundational for:
+* This pattern scales to:

-  * Market data assistants
+  * Market data
-  * Monitoring dashboards
+  * Monitoring
+  * Risk analysis
-  * Financial analysis copilots
+  * Financial copilots
-  * Risk and pricing engines

 ---

 ## 📌 Conclusion

-This lab demonstrates how MCP extends LLM capabilities beyond static knowledge by integrating **real-time APIs**.

-You now have MCP examples covering:

-* Local state (files)
-* OS interaction (screenshots)
-* Remote services (APIs)
-* External data sources (crypto markets)
+This lab reinforces an essential MCP lesson:

+> **Correct execution context is as important as correct code.**

+With this fix, your MCP Server is robust, predictable, and production-aligned.